 You’re heading off on a ski holiday and need to hire your equipment but if you have never rented ski equipment before how do you know what equipment to book?
 The terminology isn’t familiar.
 You probably have questions like “what type of ski should I order?” “what length of skis do I need”, “what size ski boots do I need?” and “do I need ski poles and what about a helmet?”.
-Not to worry, our Val d’Isere ski shop manager and all-round source of knowledge on this subject, Adrien, is here to help.
+Don’t worry, we’re here to help.

 Choosing the right skis

 Like many products these days, there are an abundance of models of skis which are designed for different type of skier and skiing.
 Skis come in different lengths, different shapes and have different flex.
 We could talk about this all day but here’s a (very) brief low-down: